ccnmtl/django-smoketest/README.md

-In your settings, you may define a `SMOKETEST_APPS` variable that lists the applications want to run smoke tests from (instead of looking through all your applications).
+In your settings, you may define a `SMOKETEST_APPS` variable that lists the applications want to run smoke tests from (instead of looking through all your applications). (do we want a SMOKETEST_SKIP_APPS as well/instead?).

 Open Questions
 --------------